orenkats/ib-trading-bot-infrastructure/README.md

 # IB Trading Bot Infrastructure

-The IB Trading Bot Infrastructure is designed to perform and monitor automated trading activities by integrating with the Interactive Brokers API.
+The IB Trading Bot Infrastructure is designed to facilitate automated trading activities by integrating with the Interactive Brokers API.
 It includes mechanisms for:

 - **Automated Trading**: Execute trades based on alerts and strategies defined in separate scripts.